Dietetics and Nutrition

 - those who need assistance with eating and drinking

 If family members feel that their relative would benefit from the Red Tray system then they can request for the system to be implemented.

 Patients who continue to need dietetic support following discharge from hospital will be supported.
 Such patients can be seen in outpatients clinics here at the hospital, or by the community dietetic team.
 There are several general outpatient clinic sessions at Barnsley Hospital for adult patients.

 The paediatric dietitians based at Barnsley Hospital see babies, children and adolescents up to the age of 15 years old.
 Those aged 16 years and over will be seen by the adult dietetic team.

-We accept written referrals from, Barnsley acute and community paediatricians, and electronic referrals from community GP practices via the Choose and Book system.
+We accept written referrals from Barnsley acute and community paediatricians.
+We accept electronic referrals from community GP practices via the Choose and Book system.

 The dietitians also manage a caseload of 0-15 years olds in the Barnsley area who need tube feeding, or have long term complex needs or disabilities that affect their nutrition.